An Efficient Learning-Based Solver for Two-Stage DC Optimal Power Flow with Feasibility Guarantees: Experimental results

 \textbf{Data generation:} There are two types of data in our algorithm.
 The first type is the load forecasts.
 They are inputs to the learning algorithm and comprise the datasets on which we train and test the network architecture.
-In both application contexts, the training dataset consist of $50000$ load forecasts and testing dataset of $100$.
-The second type of data is the load realizations that are used to solve the scenario-based problems (estimate the expected second-stage cost) or to evaluate the solution quality through ex-post \textit{out-of-sample} simulations~\cite{roald2023}.
-In our algorithm, $20$ load realizations are sampled independently at each iteration to provide an estimate of the expected second-stage cost during training, and $500$ are used to evaluate the solution quality via out-of-sample simulations.
+In both application contexts, the training dataset consists of $50000$ load forecasts and testing dataset of $100$.~\footnote{{The reason for limiting our testing to a small dataset in these experiments is not because of our learning algorithm, rather it was due to the high computational cost of generating benchmark solutions using CVXPY.
+As we will see, obtaining $100$ benchmark solutions for the reserve scheduling problem in a $118$-bus network took approximately $5$ hours.
+By contrast, since our model directly optimizes the objective function, we do not need ground truth data for training, so we can have a large training set. }} The second type of data is the load realizations that are used to solve the scenario-based problems (estimating the expected second-stage cost) or to evaluate the solution quality through ex-post \textit{out-of-sample} simulations~\cite{roald2023}. { During training, after experimenting with various load realization sampling sizes, we found that using $20$ load realizations led to a more notable reduction in the training loss over a fixed time period.
+Therefore, we opt to sample $20$ load realizations independently for each batch to approximate the expected second-stage cost.
+For testing, the first stage solutions obtained using different methods are evaluated on a shared set of load realizations.
+To ensure a precise evaluation of the solution quality, we use $500$ load realizations for out-of-sample simulations. }

 Both types of data are generated using the Gaussian distribution but with different choices of the mean and standard deviation.
-When generating load forecasts, we use the nominal load of the system as the mean and set the standard deviation to be $10\%$ of it.
-The load realizations are generated specific to each instance of load forecasts, that is, we use the forecast as the mean and set the standard deviation as $5\%$ of it to generate samples of realized load for each instance.
+When generating load forecasts, we use the base load of the system as the mean and set the standard deviation to be $10\%$ of it. {To solve the two-stage problem for a given load forecast, we sample load realizations from a Gaussian distribution centered around this forecast, with a standard deviation of $5\%$ of this forecasted load value.}